Skip to content

 roundabout at night.
 Interesting facts about Malaysia

 The largest roundabout in the world is located in Malaysia.
 Persiaran Sultan Salahuddin Abdul Aziz Shah roundabout is in Putrajaya, just 30 minutes away from Kuala Lumpur.
 It has a diameter of 3.5km (2.2 miles).
-Ok, this might not be THE most interesting fact about Malaysia but it still a claim to umm, errr, fame.
+Ok, this might not be THE most interesting fact about Malaysia, but it is still a claim to, umm, er, fame.

 3. Never-ending highways